learn-co-curriculum/dsc-introduction-to-apis/README.md

 An API is a communication protocol between 2 software systems.
 It describes the mechanism through which if one system **requests** some information using a predefined format, a remote system **responds** with an outcome that gets sent back to the first system.

 APIs are a way of allowing 2 applications to interact with each other.
 This is an incredibly common task in modern web-based programs.
 For instance, if you've ever connected your facebook profile to another service such as Spotify or Instagram, this is done through APIs.
 An API represents a way for 2 pieces of software to interact with one another.
-Under the hood, the actual request and response is done as a **_HTTP Request_**.
-Then following diagram shows the **_HTTP Request/Response Cycle_**:
+Under the hood, the actual request and response is done as an **_HTTP Request_**.
+The following diagram shows the **_HTTP Request/Response Cycle_**:

 <img src="images/new_client-server-illustration.png" width="600">